 A disorder unrelated to the pregnancy: Tests specific for that disorder

 Treatment of Nausea and Vomiting During Pregnancy

 If the symptoms seem to be common nausea and vomiting of pregnancy (morning sickness), some changes in diet or eating habits may help:

 Drinking or eating small amounts more frequently (5 or 6 small meals a day)

 Eating only bland foods, such as bananas, rice, applesauce, and dry toast (called the BRAT diet)

 Keeping crackers by the bed and eating one or two before getting up in the morning

 Drinking carbonated drinks (sodas)

-If needed, drugs to relieve nausea (antiemetic drugs) are given.
-Doctors choose drugs that appear to be safe during early pregnancy.
+If needed, medications to relieve nausea (antiemetic drugs) are given.
+Doctors choose medications that appear to be safe during early pregnancy.
 Vitamin B6 is used first.
-If it is ineffective, another drug (doxylamine, metoclopramide, ondansetron, or promethazine) is also given.
+If it is ineffective, another drug (doxylamine, metoclopramide, ondansetron, or promethazine) may also be given.